cylc/cylc-admin/dec-workshop-agenda.md

 # AGENDA
 Items listed below are to guide the discussion, but we can be flexible if needed.
-Several of us are relatively expert on selected topics already - they can start by talking the rest of us through it.
+Several of us are relatively expert on selected topics already and can start by walking the rest of us through it.
+Tentative decisions have already been made in a few areas (e.g. to use Vue.js for the GUI).

 ### Monday
 - __Morning__